En la energía de la memoria

 Elicura Chihuailaf, Aún deseo soñar en este valle

-For the Mapuche people, blue is a sacred color signifying endless skies, water flows, powerful cascades, the vigor of the sea, but also intangible forces, the things we cannot see and which lurk in the afterlife.
-It is not surprising thus that such a color is ever-present in Seba Calfuqueo’s body of work, a Mapuche artist positioning their people’s culture at the center of their artistic practice.
-Working with a myriad of mediums that go from video, photography, 3D rendering, to installation and performance, Calfuqueo uses these means of expression to tell Mapuche tales and account their people’s efforts to persist.
+For the Mapuche people, blue is a sacred color signifying endless skies, flowing waters, powerful cascades, and the vigor of the sea.
+It also represents intangible forces — the things we cannot see and which dwell in the afterlife.
+It is therefore unsurprising that this color is ever-present in Seba Calfuqueo’s body of work, a Mapuche artist who places their people’s culture at the center of their artistic practice.
+Working across a myriad of mediums — from video, photography, and 3D rendering to installation and performance — Calfuqueo uses these forms of expression to tell Mapuche stories and to bear witness to their people’s efforts to endure.

-Their work celebrates their people’s memory and struggles over the past centuries.
-For example, in one of their videos titled, Tray Tray Ko (2022), Calfuqueo is seen descending towards a cascade.
-They carries a shimmering blue mantle through the woods, the sound of bells–which hang from their hair– punctuates each of their movements giving rhythm to the scene.
-The landscape is lush and verdant and while they approaches the waterfall, their body merges with the cascade creating a unified entity.
-So in the artist’s vision and by extension the Mapuche as well, nature and humanity are not to be separated but rather considered as an intertwined organism, a web of entanglements connected between one another.
-Territories, landscapes and nature are breathing entities escaping rigid categories, they move and change over the course of time contradicting outdated conceptions such as natural selection or competitiveness within the “natural” sphere.
-Another of their works, Spores (2021) shows the artist in the middle of the forest surrounded by trees, rivers and stones emphasizing the synergy between ecosystems and human bodies.
+Their work celebrates the memory and struggles of their people over the past centuries.
+For example, in one of their videos titled Tray Tray Ko (2022), Calfuqueo is seen descending toward a cascade.
+They carry a shimmering blue mantle through the woods, while the sound of bells — hanging from their hair — punctuates each movement, giving rhythm to the scene.
+The landscape is lush and verdant; as they approach the waterfall, their body merges with the cascade, creating a unified entity.
+In the artist’s vision — and by extension, in the Mapuche worldview — nature and humanity are not to be separated, but rather regarded as an intertwined organism, a web of entanglements connecting all beings.
+Territories, landscapes, and nature are breathing entities that escape rigid categories.
+They move and change over time, contradicting outdated conceptions such as natural selection or competitiveness within the “natural” sphere.
+Another of their works, Spores (2021), shows the artist in the middle of a forest surrounded by trees, rivers, and stones, emphasizing the synergy between ecosystems and human bodies.

-Furthering this idea, their video Kowkülen, Liquid Being (2020), shows Calfuqueo lying on a water stream in the middle of a forest wearing nothing but a blue rope attached in the shibari style.
-The water flows and the current rocks their body, leading it to an unknown destination.
-As we watch the dance, we become aware of the status of water in Chile.
-Since 1981–when the current constitution was written and during Augusto Pinochet dictatorship–private ownership of water has been protected, making it the only country in the world where water rights are treated as private property.
-Regarded as both a sacred element and a spirit, water is referred to several times in the artist’s work, for its state as a non-binary force compels the artist.
-But that’s not all, its condition of commodity is also questioned, manifesting the artist’s political view on the matter.
-For Calfuqueo, water and landscape at large are not merely aesthetic subjects or categories to be copied, they are “territories in dispute” like non-binary and female bodies and as such, they are part of an intrinsically political scheme stripping Mapuche from their territory.
-In his book The time of the landscape: on the origins of the aesthetic revolution French philosopher Jacques Rancière affirms that a landscape always reflects a political and social order, even something as innocent as a garden conveys a political view.
-He gives the example of the French garden: with its geometric shapes and perfect hedges, its layout attests and copies France’s absolute monarchy system, creating hierarchy within so-called natural settings.
+Furthering this idea, their video Kowkülen, Liquid Being (2020) shows Calfuqueo lying in a forest stream, wearing nothing but a blue rope tied in the shibari style.
+The water flows and the current rocks their body, carrying it toward an unknown destination.
+As we watch this dance, we become aware of the status of water in Chile.
+Since 1981 — when the current constitution was written, during Augusto Pinochet’s dictatorship — private ownership of water has been protected, making Chile the only country in the world where water rights are treated as private property.
+Regarded as both a sacred element and a spirit, water recurs throughout Calfuqueo’s work.
+Its non-binary nature fascinates the artist, yet its commodification also compels critique, revealing their political stance on the issue.
+For Calfuqueo, water and landscape at large are not merely aesthetic subjects or motifs to be reproduced; they are “territories in dispute,” much like non-binary and female bodies.
+As such, they form part of an intrinsically political system that has stripped the Mapuche of their land.

-Seba Calfuqueo’s work enables us to dive into the Mapuche worldview and shift our perspective towards a wholesome relationship to nature and otherness.
-Taking myths into their own hands, they joins together politics, fiction, Mapuche tales and nonfiction, giving birth to new narratives where the collective becomes the predominant force.
-Working in community with their multiple projects Rangiñtulewfü or espacio 218, Calfuqueo pictures art as a realm of possibilities allowing their circle to weave projects going beyond borders, reaching new audiences outside of the contemporary art circuit.
+Seba Calfuqueo’s work invites us to enter the Mapuche worldview and reconsider our relationship to nature and otherness.
+By reclaiming myths, they weave together politics, fiction, Mapuche storytelling, and nonfiction, giving rise to new narratives where the collective becomes the central force.
+Working collaboratively through projects such as Rangiñtulewfü and Espacio 218, Calfuqueo conceives of art as a realm of possibilities — a communal space that transcends borders and reaches audiences beyond the contemporary art circuit.

 Ultimately, their work revisits ancient myths and relocates them into our current time.
 What we learn along the way is that we are still mythical creatures, we still use mythology and tales to explain ourselves.
 Myths continue to give meaning to our existence; the world has yet to unveil epic narratives.